mway/suicidegit/readme.md

     $ git rebase    # conflicts? ruh roh!

 ## Contributing
 SOP FFPP.
 Fork, feature, PR, party.
-Any comments/ideas/suggestions/contributions welcome.
+Any comments/ideas/suggestions/contributions welcome, especially if they do incredibly confounding things that my git-fu is not currently capable of.

 ## Etc
 Thanks especially to Suicide Linux and its creator, as well as whatever twisted netherrealm my brain exists in.